 - the benefits and responsibilities of tax-exempt status;

 - an overview of the exemption application process;

 - unrelated business income basics;

-- how to meet public inspection and disclosure requirements; and
+- meeting public inspection and disclosure requirements;

 - avoiding automatic revocation of exempt status; and